tdicomitis/blogging-site/README.md

 module.export = mongoose.model('Post', PostSchema);
 ```

-Now, in our `routes` directory, we will implement our data for CRUD.
+Now, in our existing `routes` directory, we will implement our data for CRUD.

 We need to make sure we *export* our PostSchema from `/models/post.js` and then *import* to `/routes/post.js`